 “FSI has done a lot to help us use workflow to make our operation more efficient,” he adds.
 “We’ve been able to create business processes which allow us to alternate services if an emergency call comes in.
 And every morning we send a report to the manager at each site to tell them which jobs are still pending.
 It just makes the process more efficient.

-Imran says that as a supplier, FSI has always treated Macro as an organisation that wants to get the best out of the system.
+Imran says that as a supplier, FSI has always treated Macro as an organisation who wants to get the best out of the system.

 The next step, he says, is to start making more proactive use of the system’s financial aspects to gather information about asset values, lifespan and depreciation values.